 Get help obtaining compliance with the terms of your divorce judgment

 If your ex-spouse has fallen behind on child support payments, acted outside of your custody arrangement, or violated any other court order, know that you have rights!
-Our experienced attorney can help you petition the court to enforce your divorce decree.
+Our experienced Bronx enforcement of court orders attorney can help you petition the court to enforce your divorce decree.

 At The Law Office of Ava G. Gutfriend, your case is in good hands.
 In my over 30 years of practice, I have helped many clients in the Bronx (and the rest of the 5 boroughs) obtain favorable resolutions in their cases.

 With my firm, you are not just another case number.
 I will take the time to get to know you and your situation.
 I believe that successful resolution is only made possible by meticulous preparation and planning.
 That’s one reason why I focus my practice on each client's needs—the other is that I truly care about getting you the best results possible.

 The Law Office of Ava G. Gutfriend will fight to enforce all types of family court orders on your behalf: